Dingyi-Lai/Comparative-Study-of-Probabilistic-Causal-Effect-Estimation-with-Different-Global-Models/README.md

 To train the model(s) in the paper, for

 1) Causal Impact
-Run the codes in src/models/CausalImpact/causalimpact.ipynb
+Run the codes in `src/models/CausalImpact/causalimpact.ipynb`

 2) TSMixer
-Run the codes in src/models/TSMixer/tsmixer.ipynb
+Run the codes in `src/models/TSMixer/tsmixer.ipynb`

 3) DeepProbCP
-Run the codes in src/models/DeepProbCP/DeepProbCP.sh
+Run the codes in `src/models/DeepProbCP/DeepProbCP.sh`

+The model expects a number of arguments.
+1. dataset_type - synthetic or real-world dataset
+2. dataset_name - Any unique string for the name of the dataset
+3. contain_zero_values - Whether the dataset contains zero values(0/1)
+4. forecast_horizon - The forecast horizon of the dataset
+5. no_of_series - The number of series of the dataset
+6. optimizer - The type of the optimizer(cocob/adam/adagrad)
+7. seasonality_period - The seasonality period of the time series
+8. address_near_zero_instability - Whether the dataset contains zero values(0/1) - Whether to use a custom SMAPE function to address near zero instability(0/1).
+Default value is 0
+9. without_stl_decomposition - Whether not to use stl decomposition(0/1).
+Default is 0

 4) TFT
-The codes in src/models/TSMixer/tft_colab.ipynb should be run in Colab instead, which is more likely to success in installing modules
+The codes in `src/models/TSMixer/tft_colab.ipynb` should be run in Colab instead, which is more likely to success in installing modules

 ### Evaluation code